ChienKangLu/readingnote/design_patterns/structural_patterns/structural_patterns_proxy.md

 ## Intent

-Provide a surrogate or placeholder for another object ti control access to it.
+- Provide a surrogate or placeholder for another object ti control access to it.

+- A proxy is used as a source of replacement for a real object.
+It literally means a substitute for the real thing.

+- An application has an expensive call to a database that isn't needed at startup time.

 ## Motivation